ngardiner/qnap_tricks/README.md

 dev.flashcache.CG0.reclaim_policy = 1
 ```

 These settings should, as I understand it, clean out dirty blocks using the LRU (least recent used) algorithm after they have not been written to for 1 minute.
-That said, other controls are available
+That said, other controls are available to control the caching behaviour, and I have leveraged these settings in my environment.
+In the past, I was manually flushing cache blocks to disk by disabling all caching for the NAS, which has a significant effect on performance as it will then direct all reads and writes to the same backing array that is being flushed to - causing significant IO bottlenecks.

 The first parameter to look at tuning is the percentage of dirty blocks (taken as a percentage of the overall SSD cache size) that may exist on the SSD cache before LRU dirty cache blocks are flushed to disk.
 By default this is set to: